Intermittent Fasting | Working Out | When | Benefits | Tips | FAQ

 Have you ever experienced indigestion or nausea after eating a pre-workout protein bar or shake?

 If so, you’re not alone in this.
-These pre-workouts have become mainstream in the fitness and food industries because there’s good money to make with them.
+These pre-workouts have become mainstream in the fitness and food industries because they have good money to make.

-However, as we learned before, pre-workout food hinders performance enhancement rather than the other way round.
-Moreover, in particular, bars and shakes are full of carbohydrates and proteins that increase insulin secretion.
+However, as we learned before, pre-workout food hinders performance enhancement rather than the other way around.
+Moreover, bars and shakes are full of carbohydrates and proteins that increase insulin secretion.

 For this reason, they ultimately prevent fat burning as well.

-Therefore, exercising during intermittent fasting helps you avoid digestive discomfort and ensures that you get to your goals faster.
+Therefore, exercising during intermittent fasting helps you avoid digestive discomfort and ensures you reach your goals faster.

-How to Work Out and Do Intermittent Fasting
+How to Combine Intermittent Fasting and Working Out

 Combining working out and intermittent fasting can generate sensational results.
-But if you want to succeed, there are three basic rules to follow.
+But if you want to succeed, there are three basic rules.

 1. Listen to Your Body